Scholarships for Final Year Education Students

 Cairns Catholic Education has partnered with Australian Catholic University, James Cook University and Central Queensland University to provide scholarships to pre-service teachers as part of our commitment to attract, develop and retain graduate teachers at our schools in the region.

-A scholarship is available to ACU and JCU students that includes supporting them with accommodation assistance and living expenses while in far northern Catholic schools for the duration of your Practicum.
+The scholarships include support with airfares, accommodation assistance and living expenses while in far northern Catholic schools for the duration of your Practicum.
 A car is also provided if required for travel to school.
-Students receive $1,000 in their 4th year, placement in a Catholic school, and four Professional Development sessions throughout the year as part of our ‘Getting Ready for Employment’ program.
+Students receive $1,000 in their 4th year, placement in a Catholic school, and six Professional Development sessions throughout the year as part of our ‘Getting Ready for Employment’ program.

 Cairns Catholic Education values the fresh ideas and ways of doing things that graduates bring and purposefully aims to attract and support them.
 A three year support program is provided, along with leadership development programs.